 In Grab Bag, there’s the regular formula of a quote, a statistic, or something else to read or watch.

-5. Advertising: We’ve already been introduced to Babbel and the “Together with” line is repeated to introduce 130 words of advertorial copy.
+At the start of the newsletter, we were already introduced to Babbel and the “Together with” line is repeated to introduce 130 words of advertorial copy.
 This is native advertising – copy in the same style as editorial but selling a product.

 The advertorial doesn’t seem pushy, mainly because copy is written intelligently and with readers in mind, and crucially, in the voice of the newsletter: “You could be speaking a new language in just 21 days…” and there’s a seemingly generous 60% off offer as well.